sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

   - Make the changes and package the add-on.

 * Submit the Add-on for App vetting
-	- You need to submit the add-on for an App vetting process through Spunk Support or your splunk cloud representative.
+  - You need to submit the add-on for an App vetting process through Spunk Support or your Splunk cloud representative.
   - The vetting process checks for security issues, performance concerns and compliance with Splunk Cloud requriements.
   - To submit, open a support ticket with Splunk support and provide the add-on package(.spl or .tgz file)